Some Gifts In Life Are Wrapped In Very Strange Packages

-Lori made the move happened, but didn’t go along with the nursing homes suggestion of moving her mom into her dad’s room.
-She knew her parents were two peas in a pod and that her mom would die of loneliness once her dad passed, so she requested her mother move to the most social unit as she loved activity but just wasn’t able to engage the way she used too.
+Lori made the move happen but didn’t go along with the nursing home's suggestion of moving her mom into her dad’s room.
+She knew her parents were two peas in a pod and that her mom would die of loneliness once her dad passed, so she requested her mother move to the most social unit as she loved activity but just wasn’t able to engage the way she used to.

 A few months later her father passed away and her mom was acclimated to her new environment but continued to teach Lori multiple life lessons throughout her journey with dementia.
 Her mother lived at the nursing home for fourteen years.

-Lori believes her mom's story should be a book or a film sharing the fear, frustration, stigma, beauty, passion, and love wrapped in a very strange package... dementia.
+Lori believes her mom's story should be a book or a film sharing the fear, frustration, stigma, beauty, passion, and love wrapped in the strange package of dementia.

-Are interested in learning more about the mother behind the movement?
+Are you interested in learning more about the mother behind the movement?

 Lori La Bey is a change agent shifting dementia care around the world.

-Just ask Oprah, Maria Shriver, and Sharecare, AARP MN, or The National Institute for Dementia Education who have recognized her cutting-edge approach to shift global dementia care.
+Just ask Oprah, Maria Shriver, Sharecare, AARP MN, or The National Institute for Dementia Education who have recognized her cutting-edge approach to dementia care.

-Lori's own mother lived with dementia for thirty years, so you can be comforted knowing she truly understands the needs of those diagnosed, their families, and professionals who care for them.
+Lori's mother lived with dementia for thirty years, so you can be comforted knowing she truly understands the needs of those diagnosed, their families, and the professionals who care for them.

-Lori La Bey named "Health Hero & Alzheimer's Empath" by O Magazine.
+Lori La Bey was named "Health Hero & Alzheimer's Empath" by O Magazine.